 Please remember to make it clear on the questionnaire for archive search enquiries how you are related to the person signing the consent form.
 In order to help us identify your relative in our records, please include as much factual information as possible.

-Our records and the General Data Protection regulation
+Our records and Data Protection

 We are not legally obliged to provide family history information to relatives and descendants.
 However, we feel strongly that we have a moral obligation to share information with descendants whose lives may have been significantly affected by the fact their relative was helped by us.